Ellipsoul/weather-app/app-plan.md

 #### Authentication Model

-- Authguard for Dashboard and User Profile will be implemented
+- Authguard for User Profile will be implemented
 - If users log in with Google, they can use both weather query features
-- QUERIES will be saved for easy future access, useres can access these from their dashboard
+- QUERIES will be saved for easy future access, useres can access these from the side drawer
 - When clicking on a new query, the app will make a new API request for fresh data
 - Consider storing the stale weather data, in case the servers are down, and return that data
 - Include some note about being on the free plan if API call fails because of only 95.5% uptime for free users.